leomanchic/blogge/content/_index.md

 +++
-title="My home page" # title is the minimum required property for content/_index.md description="Hello there, Leo is ere 🚄💻"
+title="My home page" # title is the minimum required property for content/_index.md description="Hello there, Leo is here 🚄💻"
 [extra.poly]
 +++